-She has been invited to teach at renowned facilities such as tanzhaus nrw, tap club, and Spoke The Hub, and to be a tap dancer in residence at Thomas Marek's Studio Footprints.
+She has been invited to teach at renowned facilities such as tanzhaus nrw, tap club, and Spoke The Hub, and to be a teaching artist in residence at Thomas Marek's Studio Footprints.

 She is the author of the blog Eclectic Grounds, has been a guest